LaClimSx/data-story-datasentinels/docs/index.markdown

   </div>

   <div class="post-body" markdown="1">
-Reddit is often described as a collection of separate communities — thousands of subreddits, each with its own culture, rules, and conversations.
+Reddit is often described as a collection of separate communities, thousands of subreddits, each with its own culture, rules, and conversations.
 But these communities do not exist in isolation.
 They constantly reference one another, react to events elsewhere on the platform, and sometimes clash in very public ways.

 One of the clearest traces of these interactions is the hyperlink.
 When a subreddit links to a post from another community, it is often doing more than just sharing content.
 In many cases, the link signals criticism, disagreement, or disapproval.
 These moments leave behind a visible footprint of tension between communities.

 Here, we look closely at those negative links and what happens after they appear.
 We follow how conflicts begin, how they spread from one subreddit to another, and how long they tend to last.
 We also examine which communities play a central role in keeping conflicts alive, and whether classic ideas about alliances and rivalries hold up in this online setting.

 What emerges is not a picture of Reddit as a platform locked in endless battles between opposing groups.
 Instead, the patterns suggest something quieter and more dynamic.
-Disagreements surface frequently, travel across community boundaries, and draw in new participants — but most of the time, they fade away just as quickly.
+Disagreements surface frequently, travel across community boundaries, and draw in new participants, but most of the time, they fade away just as quickly.

 By tracing these interactions over time, we can better understand how conflict moves through Reddit: when it escalates, when it stalls, and why large-scale breakdowns are far less common than they might appear.

 **Disclaimer**: Throughout this page, we use ‘conflict’ as shorthand for negatively framed cross-subreddit references.
-This includes criticism, mockery, and disapproval — not necessarily coordinated hostility or sustained antagonism
+This includes criticism, mockery, and disapproval, not necessarily coordinated hostility or sustained antagonism
 <div markdown="0">
 {% include intro_plot.html %}
 </div>

 **How to read the figure above:** it gives the overall distribution of link sentiments, setting the baseline for everything that follows.
-The rest of the page focuses on the **negative** portion of that distribution — the links most associated with antagonism.
+The rest of the page focuses on the **negative** portion of that distribution, the links most associated with antagonism.

 </div>
 </div>